Educational Psychology

 Core work carried out by the Educational Psychology Service is:

-• discretionary
+• Discretionary

-• subject to change
+• Subject to change

-• determined by Together for Families priorities
+• Determined by Together for Families priorities

-• strengthening relationships and
+• Strengthening relationships

-• supporting the inclusion of children and young people
+• Supporting the inclusion of children and young people

-Access to Core work will need to demonstrate:
+Access to Core work will demonstrate:

 • The child or young person is on the roll of a state educational setting within Cornwall.

-• The child or young person has significant social, emotional and/or special educational needs.
+• The child or young person has significant social, emotional and/or Special Educational Needs.

 • Documented evidence that the child or young person’s difficulties are persistent, despite the educational setting having taken relevant and purposeful action over time, as set out in the SEND Code of Practice.